 Students present informal arguments to draw conclusions about the angle sum of a triangle.

-New York State Common Core Math Grade 8, Module 2, Lesson 14.
+Worksheets and solutions for Common Core Grade 8, Module 2, Lesson 14

 • Students know a third informal proof of the angle sum theorem.

 • Students know how to find missing interior and exterior angle measures of triangles and present informal arguments to prove their answer is correct.

 The sum of the remote interior angles of a triangle is equal to the measure of the exterior angle.

 Students will see one final informal proof of the angle sum of a triangle before moving on to working with exterior angles of triangles.